-The Metallbilder, which also includes Palermo’s Coney Island I and II (1975) and the renowned series To the People of New York City (1976) among other works, were a departure for Palermo from the site-specific wall pieces and paintings, as well as his earlier Objects and Stoffbilder, or Cloth Paintings, that had comprised his practice from 1964 to 1973.
-Featured in the fore gallery leading into Times of the Day, Untitled (Totem, 1964–67) and Winkel Rot-Weiß (Angle Red-White, 1965) are two Objects significant to Palermo’s early practice of experimenting with spatial relationships of form and color.
-In Untitled (Totem) and Winkel Rot-Weiß (Angle Red-White), Palermo uses wood battens as a sculptural vehicle for creating dynamic painted surfaces that resist the shape of the conventional canvas and moving the painting surface to its margins, this “pictorial object” addresses the possibility of painting while remaining at the verge of three- dimensionality.
+The Metal Pictures series, which also includes the renowned To the People of New York City (1976), was a departure from the site-specific wall pieces and paintings, as well as the Objects and Cloth Pictures (Stoffbilder), that comprised Palermo’s practice from 1964 to 1973.
+Featured in the fore gallery leading into Times of the Day, Palermo’s Winkel Rot-Weiß (Angle Red-White, 1965) is a significant example of his early experimentation with spatial relationships of form and color.
+In Winkel Rot-Weiß, Palermo uses wood stretcher bars as a sculptural vehicle for painted surfaces.
+Altering the shape of the conventional canvas and moving the painting surface to its margins, this “pictorial object” addresses the possibility of painting while remaining at the verge of three- dimensionality.

-With the Metallbilder, Palermo decisively turned his focus away from the production of singular works that had occupied him in the preceding years.
-As evidenced in Times of the Day, this later work began, instead, to compose serial processes of painted metal panels that use color and ordered form to frame a central field of perception.
-On one hand, Times of the Day’s clean, demarcated bands of color read as striking, didactic signs.
+With the Metal Pictures, Palermo decisively turned his focus away from the production of singular works that had occupied him in the preceding years.
+As evidenced in Times of the Day, he began, instead, to compose serialized groups of paintings on metal, using color and formal patterns to focus on a specific experience of perception.
+On the one hand, Times of the Day’s clean, demarcated bands of color read as striking, didactic signs.
 Yet, unlike the porosity of canvas, the smooth metal plates provide a flat surface that allows the brush to reveal slight striations and irregularities.
-This slightest facture serves to attest to the manual activity of painting and lends the work a warmth and personal affect.
-What is significant is that the Metallbilder succeeded in broadening the parameters of painting, even while remaining unconditionally rectangular.
-In retrospect, the wit of this work is prodigious, for as Palermo once suggested: “If I were to work with canvas and stretcher, the whole image of the pictures would be a completely different one.”
+This slightest facture attests to the manual activity of painting and lends the work a warmth and personal affect.
+The Metal Pictures succeeded in broadening the parameters of his painting, for as Palermo once suggested: “If I were to work with canvas and stretcher, the whole image of the pictures would be a completely different one.”